clinton825/employee-app/README.md

 They can get help at the read-me section of the app.
 ## Who maintains and contribute to the project:
 The project will be maintained by the admin only and only the admin an contributes to it.
+#New features added to the menu to remove and order employee in the menu